 No matter what type of policy you choose, having life insurance coverage helps to ensure the financial security of your family after your passing.

 As a full-time RVer, you might consider towing a car when you travel to make trips to the grocery store and other destinations more convenient, or maybe you’ll be towing a trailer with a truck.
-Either way, before embarking on your trip, put thought into your vehicle insurance to get some tow truck dublin assistance in case you need it.
+Either way, before embarking on your trip, put thought into your vehicle insurance.
 While it is a legal necessity to have liability insurance, other optional insurances include:

 - Comprehensive car insurance coverage: Provides protection against theft and damage caused by an incident other than a collision, such as fire, flood, vandalism, hail, falling rocks or trees, or hitting a deer.

 - Collision car insurance: Reimburses you for damage to your car that occurs as a result of a collision with another vehicle or other object (such as a tree or guardrail) when you are at fault.
 It also covers damage from potholes or from rolling your car.